 - 6.1 Intended use.
-The M4Al carbine is intended for use by military personnel as a personal defense weapon. - 6.2 Ordering data.
+The M16A3 rifle is intended for use by military personnel as a combat weapon. - 6.2 Ordering data.
 Acquisition documents must specify the following: - a.
 Title, number and date of this specification. - b.
-Issue of DODISS to be cited in the solicitation, and if required, the specific issue of individual documents referenced (see 2.1.1). - c.
-Lists of drawings and specifications pertinent to the carbine, showing applicable revision dates. - d.
+Issue of DODISS to be cited in the solicitation, and if required, the specific issue of individual documents referenced (see 2.1.2). - c.
+Lists of drawings and specifications pertinent to the rifle, showing applicable revision dates - d.
 Examination and testing criteria for components (see 4.5.2.1, 4.5.2.3, 4.5.2.4.2, 4.5.3.2, 4.5.3.3.2). - e.
 The packages opened for examination shall be repackaged by the contractor at the contractor's expense (see 4.5.2.4). - f.
-Disposition of interchangeability and endurance tested carbines (see 4.7.7 and 4.7.8.6). - g.
+Disposition of interchangeability and endurance tested rifles (see 4.7.7 and 4.7.8.6).

+- g.
 Selection of applicable levels of preservation, packaging and packing (see 5.1 and 5.2). - h.
-Requirements for submission of first article sample (see 3.1 and 4.4) and pilot pack, if different (see 3.1 and 5.1). - i.
+Requirements for submission of first article sample (see 3.1 and 4.4) and pilot pack, if different (see and 5.1). - i.
 Packaging instructions for repair parts (see 5.3). - j.
-Place of final inspection and acceptance (see 4.5.2.1).

-- k.
-Lists of acceptance inspection equipment to be furnished the contractor and responsibilities for other Government property to be furnished the contractor. - 1.
+Place of final inspection and acceptance (see 4.5.2.1). - k.
+Lists of acceptance inspection equipment to be furnished the contractor and responsibilities for other Government property to be furnished the contractor and responsibilities for other Government property to be furnished the contractor. - 1.
 Responsibility for furnishing ammunition (see 4.7.4, 4.7.5, 4.7.6, 4.7.8 and 6.5). - m.
 Shipping instructions when an interplant interchangeability test is required (see 4.7.7.2 and TABLE IV, note 6). - n.
 Procedures and methods for demilitarizing and disposing of rejected material. - o.
 Disposition of Government furnished property. - p.
-Responsibility for test firing facilities and operating procedures. - 6.3 Test firing facilities.
+Responsibility for test firing facilities and operating procedures. - q.
+Bar code marking requirements. - 6.3 Test firing facilities.
 Test firing facilities and operating procedures shall be designed by the contractor in conformance with local, state, and Federal regulations and suitable for carrying out prescribed firing tests with safety of operating and visiting personnel.
 Copies of these contractor designs shall be forwarded to the contracting officer.
 Government facilities may be viewed upon application to the contracting officer. - 6.4 Testing agency.
 When action by a testing agency is required, work programming will be affected with the testing agency at the earliest practical date. - 6.5 Ammunition for test firing.
 To avoid delay in test firing, the contractor should maintain a minimum of two month's supply of ammunition as determined by anticipated firing requirements.